CRISPR gene editing: Structure

 CRISPR-Cas9 offers a high degree of fidelity and relatively simple construction.
 It depends on two factors for its specificity: the target sequence and the protospacer adjacent motif (PAM) sequence.
 The target sequence is 20 bases long as part of each CRISPR locus in the crRNA array.
 A typical crRNA array has multiple unique target sequences.
 Cas9 proteins select the correct location on the host's genome by utilizing the sequence to bond with base pairs on the host DNA.
 The sequence is not part of the Cas9 protein and as a result is customizable and can be independently synthesized.

 The PAM sequence on the host genome is recognized by Cas9.
 Cas9 cannot be easily modified to recognize a different PAM sequence.
 However, this is ultimately not too limiting, as it is typically a very short and nonspecific sequence that occurs frequently at many places throughout the genome (e.g. the SpCas9 PAM sequence is 5'-NGG-3' and in the human genome occurs roughly every 8 to 12 base pairs).

 Once these sequences have been assembled into a plasmid and transfected into cells, the Cas9 protein with the help of the crRNA finds the correct sequence in the host cell's DNA and – depending on the Cas9 variant – creates a single- or double-stranded break at the appropriate location in the DNA.

-Properly spaced single-stranded breaks in the host DNA can trigger homology directed repair, which is less error-prone than the non-homologous end joining that typically follows a double-stranded break.
+Properly spaced single-stranded breaks in the host DNA can trigger homology directed repair, which is less error-prone than the non-homologous end joining or theta-mediated end joining that typically follows a double-stranded break.
 Providing a DNA repair template allows for the insertion of a specific DNA sequence at an exact location within the genome.
 The repair template should extend 40 to 90 base pairs beyond the Cas9-induced DNA break.
 The goal is for the cell's native HDR process to utilize the provided repair template and thereby incorporate the new sequence into the genome.
 Once incorporated, this new sequence is now part of the cell's genetic material and passes into its daughter cells.
+Combined transient inhibition of NHEJ and TMEJ by a small molecule and siRNAs can increase HDR efficiency to up to 93% and simultaneously prevent off-target editing.